Spanish cuisine: Catalonia

+Cured pork cuisine includes botifarra (white and black) and the fuet of Vic.
+Fish dishes include suquet (fish stew), cod stew, and arròs negre.
+Among the vegetable dishes, the most famous are calçots and escalivada (roasted vegetables).
+Desserts include Catalan cream, carquinyolis, panellets, tortell, and neules.

 Extremadura

-The cuisine of Extremadura is austere, with dishes prepared by shepherds.
+The cuisine of Extremadura is simple at heart, with dishes based on those prepared by shepherds.
 It is very similar to the cuisine of Castilla.
-Extremaduran cuisine is abundant in pork; it is said that the region is one of the best for breeding pigs in Spain, thanks to the acorns that grow in their fields.
+Extremaduran cuisine is abundant in pork; it is said that the region is one of the best for breeding pigs in Spain thanks to the acorns that grow in their fields.
 Iberian pig herds raised in the fields of Montánchez are characterized by dark skin and thin legs.
 This breed of pig is found exclusively in Southwestern Iberia, both in Spain and Portugal.
 Iberian pork products such as sausages are common and often added to stews (cocido extremeño), as well as cachuela (pork liver pâté seasoned with paprika, garlic and other spices).

-Other meat dishes are lamb stew or goat stew (caldereta de cordero and caldereta de cabrito).
-Highlights include game meats, such as wild boar, partridge, pheasant, or venison.
+Other meat dishes include lamb stew or goat stew (caldereta de cordero and caldereta de cabrito).
+Additionally, meat dishes can include game meats, such as wild boar, partridge, pheasant, or venison.

-Distinctive cheeses from the region include the so-called quesos de torta, sheep milk cheeses typically curdled with the infusion of thistle: both the torta of La Serena and the torta of El Casar enjoy a protected designation of origin.
+Distinctive cheeses from the region include the so-called quesos de torta (sheep milk cheeses typically curdled with the infusion of thistle).
+Both the torta of La Serena and the torta of El Casar enjoy a protected designation of origin.
 Among the desserts are leche frita, perrunilla, and pestiños (fritters), as well as many sweets that have their origins in convents.

-Cod preparations are known, and tench is among the most traditional freshwater fish, with fish and vegetable dishes such as moje de peces or escarapuche.
+Cod preparations are well-known, and tench is among the most traditional freshwater fish, with fish and vegetable dishes such as moje de peces or escarapuche.

-Soups are often bread-based and include a variety of both hot and cold ones.
+Soups are often bread-based and are served in both hot and cold forms.
 Pennyroyal mint is sometimes used to season gazpachos or soups such as sopa de poleo.
-Extremaduran ajoblanco (ajoblanco extremeño) is a cold soup different from Andalusian ajoblanco since it contains egg yolk in the emulsion and vegetables but no almonds.
+Extremaduran ajoblanco (ajoblanco extremeño) is a cold soup, which is different from Andalusian ajoblanco since it contains egg yolk in the emulsion and vegetables but no almonds.